 - 1/4 cup (4 Tbsp; 56g) unsalted butter, melted and slightly cooled

 - 1/2 teaspoon salt

 - 1/2 teaspoon ground cinnamon

-- After the pie crust has chilled, adjust the oven rack to the lower third position and preheat the oven to 350°F (177°C).
+- After the pie dough chills, adjust oven rack to the lower third position and preheat to 350°F (177°C).

 - The filling: Very roughly chop the pecans—some whole, some coarsely chopped is fine.
 Spread pecans evenly inside pie crust.
-Set aside.
-Whisk the eggs, corn syrup, brown sugar, vanilla, melted butter, salt, and cinnamon together in a large bowl.
-Once completely combined and thick, pour evenly over pecans.
+Whisk the eggs, corn syrup, brown sugar, vanilla, melted butter, salt, and cinnamon together in a large bowl until combined.
+Pour over pecans.

-Make ahead tip/Freezing: Pecan pie is a wonderful dessert to make ahead of time.
+- Make-Ahead Instructions: Pecan pie is a wonderful dessert to make ahead of time.
 You can get started by combining all the filling ingredients (except the pecans) one day ahead of time.
 Keep it covered tightly in the refrigerator until ready to assemble the pie.
 You can also make the pie dough 1–5 days in advance since it needs to chill.
 If you want to bake the pie 1 full day in advance, bake it as directed, allow it to completely cool, then cover tightly and keep at room temperature until ready to serve the next day.
-Baked pie freezes well for up to 3 months.
-Thaw overnight in the refrigerator and allow to come to room temperature before serving.

-*You can use light corn syrup instead.
-I have no subtitution suggestions yielding the same texture, moisture, and flavor.
+- Corn Syrup: You can use light corn syrup instead.
+I have no substitution suggestions yielding the same texture, moisture, and flavor.
 Corn syrup is a must in traditional pecan pie.
 For a variation without corn syrup, try my maple pecan pie.